ankitadev/webscraping/README.md

 # webscraping

-scraping the web using Selenium, Beautifulsoup and requests in python
+Scraping the web using Selenium, Beautifulsoup and requests in python

 ## Required packages and drivers

 ### Selenium

 The [selenium package](https://pypi.org/project/selenium/) is used to automate web browser interaction from Python.

 `pip install -U selenium`